binaryage/totalfinder-web/beta-changes.md

 ---
-layout: tf-page
+layout: tf-doc2
-title: TotalFinder BETA Changelog
+title: Recent changes in TotalFinder pre-releases
-subtitle: TotalFinder BETA Changelog
-prev: Stable Channel
-prev_link: /changes
+subtitle: Recent changes in pre-releases
 ---

-## Beta Channel

 <a href="javascript:showBetaHint(this);">How to switch to pre-releases in TotalFinder?</a>
 <div class="betahint" style="display:none; margin-top: -10px; margin-left: 20px">